Murrow Master of Arts in Communication

 Our program centers on:

-- Media & Health Promotion focuses on media messages and health behavior.
+Media and Health Promotion focuses on media messages and health behavior.
 This includes social level analysis of mainstream and alternative media as products of and influences on the health of individuals and society; individual level analysis of psychological processes through which health related knowledge, attitudes and behaviors are shaped; and the creation of messages related to health and social well being, as well as how strategic message campaigns can influence decision making and social development.